The second episode of RuPaul’s Drag Race All-Stars came packed with even more surprises than we’d typically expect from a Snatch Game!

 As for Snatch Game, Her Teresa Caputo was average at best – and I’m not sure she reached “best” at any point in the performance.
 While it was an adequate physical and thematic caricature, Phi Phi relied heavily on a single repeated gimmick of cheating by writing her guesses after the answer was announced.
 That’s not too different that Alyssa’s barking out lines from a single movie – it doesn’t show an ability to think on your feet.

 Phi Phi’s timing was odd, too – as in her intro when she asked Ru, “Have you ever received a gift [on Christmas]” and then hollered out “I have a gift!” as soon as Ru answered.
-She either needed to save the punchline, call what Ru received a “present,” or just work the timing differently.
+She either needed to save the punchline for some later point, call what Ru received a “present” as opposed to a “gift” to make the gag work, or just work the timing differently.

 Then, there are Phi Phi’s antics in the work room.
 Whether or not she means to play the villain, she tried to interfere with two queens’ plans and in one case it turned out badly – Roxxxy lost faith in her Sofia Vergara and switched to her lamentable Alaska, though Alyssa held fast to her Joan Crawford.
 You could argue that Phi Phi’s feedback was genuine and helpful to each queen as part of her rehabilitation plan, but she needs to focus a lot more attention on herself to survive in this competition.